lowply/lowply.github.io/.hugo/content/blog/the-golden-era-of-goodlooking.md

 +++
 categories = ["Music"]
 date = "2019-09-15T21:56:00+09:00"
-description = "The Golden Era of Good Looking - Live Mix at Human Elements, March 2019" draft = false slug = "the-golden-era-of-goodlooking" title = "The Golden Era of Good Looking - Live Mix at Human Elements, March 2019"
+description = "The Golden Era of Good Looking - Live Mix at Human Elements March 2019" draft = false slug = "the-golden-era-of-goodlooking" title = "The Golden Era of Good Looking - Live Mix at Human Elements March 2019"
 +++

 This is a live recording mix I did at Human Elements in March 2019.
 All these stunning tunes are from Good Looking Records in it's late 90's.